News flash: Insuring body parts isn't just for celebrities. However, the cost of doing so does put it out of reach for most average Joes.

 The Bottom Line

-Maybe it's best to stick to reading about the next celebrity body part insurance policy, and leave the rest of your insurance needs to your Trusted Choice agent.
+Maybe it's best to stick to reading about the next celebrity body part insurance policy, and leave the rest of your insurance needs to your independent agent.